-The study revealed that due to poverty school facilities and equipment materials were scarce and therefore the students did not perform well in class because they could not understand what the teaches were teaching.
-The findings relating to limited provision of school facilities equipment and materials were captured and presented in percentages using frequency counts in form of the table below.
+Je to poverty school facilities and equipment materials were scarce and therety at the students did not perform well in class because they could not understare what the teaches were teaching.
+The findings relating to limited provision of an application of the solution of the and presented in percenages using frequency counts in form of the table below.